pydoit/doit/doc/tutorial.rst

 Example 4 - run-once
 ^^^^^^^^^^^^^^^^^^^^

 Sometimes you might want to have execute a task only once even if it has no dependencies.
-For example, if you need a package that you dont want to include in your source distribution.
+For example, if you need a package that you don't want to include in your source distribution.
 Just add ``True`` as a dependency.

 ``download.py``